YU-MITC/moodle-local_yukaltura/README.md

 ------

 * PHP5.6 or greater.
-* Web browsers must supprot the JavaScript and HTML5.
+* Web browsers must support the JavaScript and HTML5.

 Installation
 ------